openmethane/openmethane-prior/README.md

 docker run --rm -v </your/path/to/openmethane-prior>:/opt/project openmethane-prior python scripts/omDownloadInputs.py
 ```

-Replace the python scripts for the other steps.
+Replace the python files according to the commands in the Makefile for the other steps.

 ## For developers